kvanbortel/swen-261-team-project/docs/DesignDoc.md

 >**[Sprint 2] decisions**
 > - (2024/10/4) Need creation now fails with an error response if the numerical arguments (cost, quantity, demand) are less than 0.
 Given the realistic constraints of needs, those values should never be negative.
 > - (2024/10/11) Updated UI to use icons instead of text for managing needs buttons
-> - (2024/10/12) Added AuthService for user authentication
+> - (2024/10/12) Renamed StorageService to AuthService for user authentication/login functionality
+> - (2024/10/16) Refactored BasketNeed to have a Need and a quantity instead of a UUID and a quantity
+> - (1014/10/20) Changed editing need in basket quantity to dropdown instead of increment/decrement methods